DevOluwapelumi/OTP-Validation-Form/README.md

 Enhanced Security: OTPs provide an additional layer of security by requiring a unique code for each login attempt.
 User Verification: OTPs verify the authenticity of users by confirming their possession of the registered contact information.
 User-Friendly: The form's intuitive design and interactivity enhance the user experience, making the verification process smoother.

+Usage:
+This OTP Validation Form can be integrated into various applications, such as online banking systems, email services, e-commerce platforms, and any other service that requires secure user verification.